 Weierstrass, who never married, had a special relationship with his Russian pupil Sofia Kovalevskaya , whom he taught privately from 1870 onwards, since she was not admitted to the university as a woman.
 He exerted his influence so that she was able to obtain her doctorate in Göttingen in 1874 and to take up a position as a private lecturer in Stockholm in 1884.
 Until her death in 1891 he remained in constant correspondence with her.

-Weierstrass was interested in the soundness of calculus, and at the time, there were somewhat ambiguous definitions regarding the foundations of calculus, and hence important theorems could not be proven with sufficient rigour.
+Weierstrass was interested in the soundness of calculus, and at the time, there were somewhat ambiguous definitions regarding the foundations of calculus, and hence important theorems could not be proven with sufficient rigor.
 While Bolzano had developed a reasonably rigorous definition of a limit as early as 1817 (and possibly even earlier) his work remained unknown to most of the mathematical community until years later, and many mathematicians had only vague definitions of limits and continuity of functions.
 Delta-epsilon proofs are first found in the works of Cauchy in the 1820s, who did not clearly distinguish between continuity and uniform continuity on an interval.
 Notably, in his 1821 Cours d’analyse, Cauchy argued that the (pointwise) limit of (pointwise) continuous functions was itself (pointwise) continuous, a statement interpreted as being incorrect by many scholars.
 The correct statement is rather that the uniform limit of continuous functions is continuous (also, the uniform limit of uniformly continuous functions is uniformly continuous).
 This required the concept of uniform convergence, which was first observed by Weierstrass’s advisor, Christoph Gudermann in 1838.
 Weierstrass saw the importance of the concept, and both formalized it and applied it widely throughout the foundations of calculus.

 Weierstrass also made significant advancements in the field of calculus of variations.
 Using the apparatus of analysis that he helped to develop, Weierstrass was able to give a complete reformulation of the theory which paved the way for the modern study of the calculus of variations.
 In Weierstrass’ 1863/64 course on The general theory of analytic functions he began to formulate his theory of the real numbers.
 In his 1863 lectures he proved that the complex numbers are the only commutative algebraic extension of the real numbers.
-In 1872 his emphasis on rigour led him to discover a function that, although continuous, had no derivative at any point.
+In 1872 his emphasis on rigor led him to discover a function that, although continuous, had no derivative at any point.
 Analysts who depended heavily upon intuition for their discoveries were rather dismayed at this counter-intuitive function.
 Riemann had suggested in 1861 that such a function could be found, but his example failed to be non-differentiable at all points.

-The standards of rigour that Weierstrass set, defining, for example, irrational numbers as limits of convergent series, strongly affected the future of mathematics.
+The standards of rigor that Weierstrass set, defining, for example, irrational numbers as limits of convergent series, strongly affected the future of mathematics.
 In 1883 he was elected a member of the Leopoldina.
 In 1892 he was elected to the National Academy of Sciences, in 1896 he was elected to the American Academy of Arts and Sciences.
 In 1887 Weierstrass was awarded the Cothenius Medal of Leopoldina.

 Karl Weierstrass died on 19 February 1897 in Berlin from pneumonia at age 81.